Local Nature Recovery Strategy

 2025

-We are planning a consultation draft to be published in the spring.
+After that, a public consultation will be launched.
+Everybody will have time to have their say.
 We will consider all the responses to that and make any changes needed, before seeking final approval to publish from Natural England.
-A final LNRS is to be published at the end of the summer.
+We expect this to be open for 2 months to allow time for feedback.
+A final LNRS is to be published, we expect, in March - April 2026.

 2024

-We have held four steering group meetings in 2024 and the next one is in December.
+We held five steering group meetings in 2024.
 We have also formed a sub-group, meeting monthly.

 We have been working regionally with the three other LNRSs in the North East (South of Tyne and Wear, Durham, and Tees Valley) to make sure we are co-ordinated, especially cross-border, on the maps and data side of things.
 Similarly, we are linking with the two new Authorities in Cumbria to make sure our boundary is co-ordinated (Cumberland, Westmorland & Furness) and also mindful of the Scottish Borders Council.